needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines-Aliasing.md

 - Stores 13 into it.
 - Reloads the data in `b` and converts it to an integer for returning.

-Let's assume that you as the user know that the two NativeArray's are not backed by the same memory, you could:
+Let's assume that you, as the user, know that the two NativeArray's are not backed by the same memory.
+Therefore you could do this:

 ```c#
 struct Bar